- Total funding budget no more than 6 million euros

 The programme memorandum contains more details on the programme’s background, aims, thematic areas and review criteria.

-The funding can be applied for by consortia composed of two or several research teams.
+The funding can be applied for by both individual research teams and consortia composed of two or several research teams.
 The consortium parties may represent one or several research organisations.
-The applicant may be assigned as a consortium PI in only one letter of intent.
 A consortium application is an application built around a joint research plan, where each party to the consortium applies for funding from the Academy.
 The Academy treats the consortium application as a single application, although the funding is granted to each subproject separately.
 Consortium compositions cannot be changed after the call deadline has expired.
 Read the guidelines for consortium applications.

 PI of the project must be a researcher with a doctoral degree or at the professor or docent level.
 In addition, the applicant must have a close connection with Finland to support the implementation of a multi-year project.
 This connection must be described in the application.